Lee Teng-hui: Rise to power

 As a new minor cabinet official, Lee was largely ignored by high-ranking officials but gradually began to exercise greater discretion over agricultural affairs since the country lacked a ministry of agriculture.
 Among the projects Chiang tasked Lee with was his "Ten Major Development Projects", which aimed to achieve economic success by developing transportation, industrialization, and agricultural productivity.
 During the 1970s, Lee was responsible for overseeing that agricultural development complimented Chiang's industrial growth projects.
 He advocated for greater funding for schools, rural running water systems, and published over 100 papers on agricultural development in Taiwan.
 Lee described his role as "a position to recommend policies designed to secure the livelihood of farmers, who constituted the overwhelming majority of the population, and at the same time ensure the smooth progress of industrialization.
 My basic approach was a combination of Sun Yat-sen’s idea about ‘distribution of the rights of landownership’ and T. W. Schultz’s warning not to isolate agriculture from the nonagricultural sectors".

-The death of Chiang Kai-shek on April 5, 1975, initiated a power vacuum that saw Yen Chia-kan elected president and Ching-kuo made head of the powerful Central Standing Committee of the KMT.
-Three years later, Ching-kuo succeeded Yen as president and, following Chiang's recommendation, Premier Sun Yun-suan appointed Lee Mayor of Taipei on June 9, 1978.
+The death of Chiang Kai-shek on 5 April 1975, initiated a power vacuum that saw Yen Chia-kan elected president and Ching-kuo made head of the powerful Central Standing Committee of the KMT.
+Three years later, Ching-kuo succeeded Yen as president and, following Chiang's recommendation, Premier Sun Yun-suan appointed Lee Mayor of Taipei on 9 June 1978.
 He solved water shortages and improved the city's irrigation problems.
 In 1981, he became governor of Taiwan Province and made further irrigation improvements.

-As a skilled technocrat, Lee soon caught the eye of President Chiang Ching-kuo as a strong candidate to serve as vice president.
+As a skilled technocrat, Lee received the attention of President Chiang Ching-kuo as a strong candidate to serve as vice president.
 Chiang sought to move more authority to the benshengren (residents of Taiwan before 1945 and their descendants) instead of continuing to promote waishengren (Chinese immigrants who arrived in Taiwan after 1945 and their descendants) as his father had.
 President Chiang nominated Lee to become his Vice President.
 Lee was formally elected by the National Assembly in 1984.